 - The immortals that don't wear flight suits have significantly less cause to sweat.
 Nihei does have the cadets sending Tanikaze added supplies (usually just stuffing them into his locker), so the poor kid probably just has the same issues as any other pilot, just more so.
 Also, he likely did not bathe nearly as often when he was living as an Underdweller.

 - Idiosyncratic Episode Naming: Most chapters take a possessive form in their naming, usually as "(Someone)'s (Something)": for instance, "Tanikaze Nagate's Choice".

 - Immortality: The captain and other members of the crew deemed essential to Sidonia's mission are kept alive indefinitely with biotechnology but because of limited resources the rest of the population is allowed to age and die at a normal rate.
 The truth about the Immortal Ship Committee is kept from them to keep them from getting jealous.

-- Inertial Dampening: The Cydonia doesn't appear to have it.
+- Inertial Dampening: The Sidonia has only a limited degree of it.
 When they have to make sudden evasive maneuvers, massive internal damage results and people die, even though they used an Emergency Broadcast to warn people.

 - Organic Technology: The Chimerae, biomechs grown from Gauna and human cells by Ochiai as a replacement for the Guardians.

-- Phlebotinum du Jour: The Guardians are powered by Higgs Bosons (renamed Haigus Particles in the anime).
+- Phlebotinum du Jour: Both Sidonia and the Guardians are powered by Higgs Bosons (renamed Haigus Particles in the anime).

 - Rocket Punch: The Guardians can launch their hands off on a towline and grapple onto things with them.
 Tanikaze manages to weaponize this to defeat the Red Sphingida after it destroys his gun by taking a Gauna-piercing bullet between his fingers and launching it through her body at point blank range.